A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: Introduction

-The theory of function fields has been widely applied in the designing of the sequences.
-Now we recall some constructions based on the structures of some function fields.
-In \cite{2,9}, the cyclic structure of all rational points of rational function fields are employed to construct a family of binary sequences of length $2^{n}+1$ ($p^{n}+1$), size $2^{n}-1$ ($p^{n}-1$) and correlation bounded by $2^{(n+2)/2}$ ($4+\lfloor2\cdot p^{n/2}\rfloor$) via cyclotomic function fields.
-The low-correlation, large linear span sequences are constructed by utilizing the theory of Artin-Schreier extensions of function fields and in particular, Xing \textit{et al.} gave the general construction on the function fields over the finite fields with even characteristic, see \cite{5}.
-In \cite{10}, Hu \textit{et al.} presented a new construction by utilizing the theory of Kummer extensions of function fields and they extended the results of Xing \textit{et al.}.
-Luo \textit{et al.} constructed sequences from rational function fields and cyclotomic function fields with high nonlinear complexity in \cite{20}.
-Hu \textit{et al.} studied a class of $p-$ary pseudorandom sequences from elliptic curves over the finite fields are constructed in \cite{21}, and they investigated their periods, linear complexities, aperiodic correlation \textit{etc}.
-While several constructions of binary sequences with favorable parameters have been introduced, the available choices for sequence lengths remain limited.
-Recently, Jin \textit{et al.} constructed a novel family of binary sequences which is constructed on rational points on the cyclic elliptic curves over finite fields with even characteristics in \cite{3}.
-In this paper, we construct a family of sequences over the elliptic curves over the finite fields with odd characteristic by using the theory of Kummer extensions of elliptic function fields and the quadratic residue map, which extends the construction by Jin \textit{et al.} in \cite{3} to the cyclic elliptic function fields over the finite fields with odd characteristic.
-Then we obtain a new family of binary sequences and give the upper-bound for the correlation and the lower bound for the linear complexity.
+The theory of function fields has been widely applied in prior constructions of sequences.
+In \cite{2} (resp. \cite{9}), a family of binary sequences of length $2^{n}+1$ ( resp. $p^{n}+1$), size $2^{n}-1$ (resp. $p^{n}-1$) and correlation bounded by $2^{(n+2)/2}$ (resp. $4+\lfloor2\cdot p^{n/2}\rfloor$) was constructed via cyclotomic function fields by Jin \textit{et al.} (resp.
+Hu \textit{et al.}).
+In \cite{5}, Xing \textit{et al.} gave a general construction of binary sequences with low-correlation, large linear span via function fields over finite fields with even characteristic.
+In \cite{10}, Hu \textit{et al.} extended the results of Xing \textit{et al.} by utilizing the theory of Kummer extensions.
+Luo \textit{et al.} constructed sequences with large nonlinear complexities from rational function fields and cyclotomic function fields; see \cite{20}.
+Hu \textit{et al.} studied a class of pseudorandom sequences from elliptic function fields over finite fields; see \cite{21}.
+Recently, Jin \textit{et al.} constructed a novel family of binary sequences by using rational points on the cyclic elliptic curves over finite fields with even characteristic; see \cite{3}.

+Binary sequences can also be constructed over finite fields with odd characteristics.
+The prior constructions mainly utilized the quadratic characters and the cyclic structure of finite fields such as \cite{2,23,6} \textit{etc.}.
+It is notable that the lengths of sequences in some constructions are limited by the size of finite fields (see table \ref{9}) or have strict requirements for the characteristics, such as $p\equiv 3$ (mod $4$) in \cite{29}, $p\geq 17 $ in \cite{23}.
+In this paper, we construct a new family of sequences with the cyclic elliptic function fields over finite fields with odd characteristics by using the theory of Kummer extensions and the quadratic residue map, which extends the construction by Jin \textit{et al.} in \cite{3}.
+Then we obtain a new family of binary sequences and we also give the upper bound for the balance, correlation and the lower bound for the linear complexity.